mezw/mapbox-gl-js-docs/docs/pages/example/query-similar-features.md

 The example first uses [`addSource`](/mapbox-gl-js/api/map/#map#addsource) to add county polygons from a vector [tileset](https://docs.mapbox.com/help/glossary/tileset/).
 Then it uses [`addLayer`](/mapbox-gl-js/api/map/#map#addlayer) to add two [`fill` layers](/mapbox-gl-js/style-spec/layers/#fill) using that source.
 The layer for the default display has transparent county polygons, and the layer for the highlighted display has filled county polygons.

 To add interactivity, the example uses [`mousemove`](/mapbox-gl-js/api/map/#map.event:mousemove) to get the first county feature that the mouse is now over.
 Then it uses [`querySourceFeatures`](/mapbox-gl-js/api/map/#map#querysourcefeatures) to create a list of county features that match the name of the current county.
 Then it uses that list to get the total population and create the overlay.
 To create the illusion of highlighted polygons, it uses [`setFilter`](/mapbox-gl-js/api/map/#map#setfilter) to update the filter that is applied to the highlighted layer, allowing the matching counties to be visible.

+{{<Note title="Use a custom tileset">}}
+This example uses U.S. county data uploaded to Mapbox as a vector tileset.
+This data is not updated or maintained and **should not be used in production applications.**

+If you're interested in creating an application that uses U.S. county data, you can download a Shapefile from [census.gov's data portal](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html) and upload it to Mapbox Studio's [Tilesets page](https://studio.mapbox.com/tilesets/).
+{{</Note>}}

 {{ <Example html={html} iframeSrc={iframe} {...this.props} /> }}